mintdexdev/react/notes.md

 ### fiber
 new reconciliation engine
-'fiber' is a ground up rewrite of the reconciler pause work and come back to it later assign priority to different types of work reuse previously completed work assign abort work of its not longer needed
+'fiber' is a ground up rewrite of the reconciler
+- pause work and come back to it later
+- assign priority to different types of work
+- reuse previously completed work
+- assign abort work of its not longer needed

+## Context API
+  - createContext():
+    - .Provider? provide data to children